antmicro/environment-sensor-myra-baseboard/README.md

 ## Overview

-This repository contains open hardware design files for an baseboard for [Environment sensor SiP](https://github.com/antmicro/environment-sensor-sip) with temperature, pressure and humidity sensors.
+This repository contains open hardware design files for an baseboard for [MYRA SiP](https://github.com/antmicro/myra-sip) with temperature, pressure and humidity sensors.

 The design files were prepared in KiCad 7